 We value children and families.
 We value learning, loving and laughter.
-We value open communication.
+We value that all children are competent, capable and rich in potential.
+We value innovative approaches to education We value open communication.
 We value teamwork, recognizing the unique contributions of all individuals.
-We value the health and safety of our children, families, caregivers and staff.
 We value educators who are qualified and highly skilled.
 We value collaboration throughout the community.
-We value inclusion and early intervention for all children.
-We value learning through play.
+We value early intervention and inclusion for all children.
+We value learning through play in a variety of environments.

 Parents are welcome to volunteer at the centre.
 It helps to build a sense of community instead of just a place for parents to leave their children for the day.
-The Program Supervisor, will be happy to guide you through the process of volunteering at one of our Early Learning and Child Care Centres.
+The Program Supervisor, will be happy to guide you through the process of volunteering at one of our Early Learning and Childcare Centres.

 We accept student educators from the Early Childhood Education college and/or university programs and co-op students from the high schools.
 Students and volunteers are supervised at all times by the staff.